robertjk/intermediate-react/README.md

 There are multiple projects stored within that repo, all located in `projects/`:

 - `static-site-generator`: Small example of how static generation of sites work
+- `server-side-renderer`: Small example of how server side rendering works